About the mandate

 In 1990, international awareness about the commercial sexual exploitation and the sale of children led to the appointment of a United Nations Special Rapporteur on the sale of children, child prostitution and child pornography through resolution 1990/68 of the United Nations Commission on Human Rights.
 It mandated the Special Rapporteur to investigate the exploitation of children around the world and to submit reports to the General Assembly and the Commission on Human Rights, making recommendations for the protection of the rights of the children concerned.

 The mandate on the sale of children, child prostitution and child pornography has been regularly renewed since then.
 It is the only mandate of the UN Special procedures system with an exclusive focus on children.

-resolution 7/13, the Human Rights Council mandated the Special Rapporteur, in particular through visits and exchange of communications with Governments, to, inter alia:
+In its resolution 7/13, the Human Rights Council mandated the Special Rapporteur, in particular through visits and exchange of communications with Governments, to:

-In its resolution 34/16, the Human Rights Council, inter alia, welcomed the work and contribution of the Special Rapporteur on the sale of children, child prostitution and child pornography, and decides to extend the mandate, in accordance with its resolution 7/13, for a period of three years, as a Special Rapporteur on the sale and sexual exploitation of children, including child prostitution, child pornography and other child sexual abuse material.
+In its resolution 34/16, the Human Rights Council welcomed the work and contribution of the Special Rapporteur on the sale of children, child prostitution and child pornography, and extended the mandate, in accordance with its resolution 7/13, for a period of three years.
+Also at that time, the mandate was renamed: Special Rapporteur on the sale and sexual exploitation of children, including child prostitution, child pornography and other child sexual abuse material.